K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/2. Design Phase/Readme.md

 ## Project Design Phase

+Welcome to the Design Phase of our Ship Classification Project.
+In this section, you'll find essential resources of our project's design.

 ### Table of Contents

 <h3><a href = "Proposed%20Solution.pdf"> Proposed Solution </a> </h3>
 The proposed solution comprises of: <br><br>

 - Problem Statement: Identifying and addressing challenges in ship classification. <br>
 - Innovative Idea: A pioneering concept for maritime safety and traffic management. <br>
 - Novelty: Introducing advanced techniques, notably deep learning models. <br>